werewolv-es/how-to-play/README.md

 Even without much knowledge, it should be obvious what is markup and what is text.
 Looking at existing pages should give someone enough of an idea of what is possible.

-Indivual guides are within `Guides`, the sidebar is located within `Shared`.
+Individual guides are within `Guides`.

 This is not a full solution, and no compilation is provided, they will be copied into the main werewolv.es site when updates are made.